rashevskyv/4IFIR/README_ENG.md

 #### When playing with overclocking enabled, the empty battery icon appears after a while

 The power controller is designed for a peak power consumption of approximately 15W.
 If exceeded, the console will activate emergency protection and shut down.
 This is what's happening.
 You have probably exceeded the controller's threshold.
 Temper your enthusiasm and lower the frequency values.

+#### The game stopped running and started crashing

+First, try removing the game's profile from FPSLocker.
+You may have disabled Sync Wait without ensuring its safety.
+The profile is located at `SaltySD/plugins/FPSLocker/TITLEID.dat`.
+You can view the game's title in **DBI** > **Browse Installed**

+#### Witcher 3 won't start

+Delete the folder `atmosphere/exefs_patches/am` and restart the console.
+These are patches for sys-dvr that enable screen recording, and consequently, game streaming for any game.
+By deleting these patches, you will lose this ability.
+However, if you don't plan to stream the game to your PC, it doesn't matter.

+#### FPS in-game always shows 0\254 \ ReverseNX does not switch modes

+Your game may not be compatible with **SaltyNX**, which is responsible for these functions.
+The list of incompatible games can be found [here](https://github.com/masagrator/SaltyNX#list-of-titles-not-compatible-with-pluginspatches)

 ## FAQ